Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 * How:
   A simple project which has multi-files in it and the program is made using structures and functions in C Programming Language.

+## Low Level Requirements

+1. The header files required for the project are as follows
+   * <stdio.h> - to make use of stadard input/output functions
+   * <string.h> - to make use of string functions
+   * <stdlib.h> - for dynamic memory allocation, pointers and system functions for the console widow
+   * <time.h> - for manipulating time
+   * <ctype.h> - to make use of variables of char type to obtain inputs from the console window.
+2. The user must input the choice in the same format as displayed in the console window as it is case sensitive.
+3. Based on the choice of the user, the console must display the computer's choice and the winner of the game